moveworks/developer-docs/authentication-guides/azure-function-app/README.md

 # Congratulations!

 You just connected your first Azure Function App to Creator Studio.
-[Check out this guide](https://www.notion.so/OFFICIAL-GUIDE-TEMPLATE-COPY-USE-ME-69c1fba5e5f149f3ae08c7fb83f7f755?pvs=21) to configure Azure Multi-Factor Authentication (MFA) in Creator Studio.
+[Check out this guide]() to configure Azure Multi-Factor Authentication (MFA) Reset in Creator Studio.